Save an Average of $321* A Year on RV Insurance

 You also may need to purchase additional coverage for custom items on your RV.
+There are many coverage options for you.
 Your policy may cover:

 Personal Property & Belongings Coverage

-This coverage is going to include your personal property while you're driving in your RV or if you're parked.
+These RV coverage options include your personal property and personal effects while you're driving in your RV or if you're parked.

 - Cell Phones

-Each policy is going to have different limits on the amount of coverage it will give you toward this so you should check your plan for specifics.
+Each policy is going to have different limits on the amount of coverage it will give you toward your personal effects so you should check your plan for specifics.

-If you reach your RV Insurance limit, don’t forget that your homeowner's policy may cover you for the personal items as well, even if you're away from home.
+If you reach your camper insurance limit, don’t forget that your homeowner's policy may cover you for the personal items as well, even if you're away from home.

 Uninsured Motorist Coverage